matteosaveriano/ilvs/README.md

 # ILVS
-This package provides code and a dataset to test imitation learning approaches on a simulated image-based visual servoing benchmark.
+This package provides code and a dataset to test imitation learning approaches on an image-based visual servoing benchmark.